Bond requirements changing for ISF

 8 11 2010

-Customs has released the latest ISF progress reports.
-Have you received yours?
 If not, contact whoever is filing on your behalf to receive your report.
-If you are a TRG Direct customer, we will be sending your reports to you individually.
+If you are a Strix customer, your reports will be sent to you individually.
 If you file with your own filer code, you can request your report directly from Customs by sending an email to progress_report@cbp.dhs.gov.
-The email should include: 1) Filer’s corporate name 2) Filer code used for filing ISF 3) Point of Contact 4) Point of Contact’s telephone number
+The email should include the following:

 Most ISF filers using flexible options are doing so incorrectly or not at all